I. Core Eligibility Requirements

 To qualify for the 97% Loan-to-Value (LTV) option, you must meet the following criteria:

-Credit Score: While the minimum FICO score for a Conventional Loan is 620, the Conventional 97 program often requires a slightly higher score—typically 640 or 660 and above—to compensate for the low down payment.
+- Credit Score and Pricing Tiers: While the baseline minimum FICO score for a conventional loan is 620, the Conventional 97 program generally requires a 640 to 660 and above to pass automated underwriting guidelines.
+Note that a score above 740 (ideally 780+) secures optimal pricing, whereas scores under 680 may face higher interest adjustments.
 Review our guide on Conventional Loan Credit Score Tiers to see how your score impacts your rate.

-DTI Ratio (Debt-to-Income): You must meet the standard Conventional Loan DTI ratios, which generally cap total monthly obligations at 45% to 50% of your gross monthly income.
+- DTI Ratio (Debt-to-Income): You must meet standard conventional DTI ratios, which generally cap total monthly obligations at 45% to 50% of your gross monthly income via automated underwriting approval.
 For a detailed look at how DTI is calculated, read our Conventional DTI Ratio Guidelines.

 Property Eligibility Requirements